NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

     $ crontab -l -u root

 In the above example I scheduled the backup task to run at <code>01:00 AM</code> and since the server timezone is UTC it will run at <code>01:00 AM UTC</code> each night.
-To test if the backup task runs properly, we can run the script with a limited set of environment variables:
+To verify if the backup task runs properly, we can run the script with a limited set of environment variables:

     $ env -i SHELL=/bin/sh PATH=/sbin:/bin:/usr/sbin:/usr/bin:/usr/local/sbin:/usr/local/bin HOME=/root LOGNAME=Charlie /usr/local/omnibackup/backup.sh